DAOS¶

 - Check that your container is mounted on all nodes:

-- Check that you can
+- Check that you can list files in your container:

-in your container: - Check that your I/O actually failed.
+- Check that your I/O actually failed.

-- Check the health property in your container:
+- Check the container health property: